Public Insurance Adjuster

 - Contract: Pursuant to Section 15027 of the California Insurance Code(CIC), no licensee shall, directly or indirectly, act within this state as a public insurance adjuster without having first entered into a contract, in writing, on a form approved by the insurance commissioner and executed in duplicate by the public adjuster and the insured or a duly authorized representative.
 One original contract shall be kept on file by the licensee, available at all times for inspection, without notice, by the commissioner or his or her duly authorized representative, and one original contract shall be given to the insured.

 The California Department of Insurance (CDI) has provided a sample contract form for Public Insurance Adjusters to utilize.
-This sample contract form satisfies the requirements of Section 15027 of the CIC but the applicant is not required to use it.
+Please submit a new or revised business contract to the following address: California Department of Insurance, Attention: Adjuster Unit; 320 Capitol Mall, Sacramento, CA 95814.
+This sample contract form would satisfy the requirements of Section 15027 of the CIC but the applicant or licensee is not required to use the sample contract form.
 However, all contract forms must meet the requirements of CIC Section 15027 and must be approved by the CDI's legal division prior to use.
-Using this sample contract may help to speed up the approval process.
+Using this sample contract may expedite the approval process.

 Note: Pursuant to Section 15027(v) of the CIC prior to the signing of the contract, the licensee shall provide the insured with a separate printed disclosure document that bears the name and license number of the licensee.

-- Application: $51 (effective March 17, 2014; the fee will increase to $56).
+- Examination Fee: $62.
 This fee will be charged when the first examination is scheduled using PSI examination scheduling service.
-Do not include the application fee with the license filing fee when you submit your adjuster application.
+Do not include the examination fee when you submit your adjuster application.

 - Fingerprint Processing: Review Fingerprint processing link for fees.